1. Your Money Goes Further In Belize

 You can pay for most anything in Belize with your U.S. Dollars except, and we are not making this up, government offices or for any government transaction.
 A government that is perennially short of foreign exchange does not accept U.S. dollars at any government cashier, for e.g. the courts, the post office and so on – that is unless the clerk on duty wants the foreign exchange and accepts it and then pays in the Belize Dollar equivalent out of his or her pocket.

-But apart from this, any other business establishment, be it the gas station, your local grocery or supermarket will welcome your U.S. Dollars.
+But apart from this, any other business establishment, be it the gas station, insurance company, medical doctor, your local grocery or supermarket and of course Belize Attorney At Law, will welcome your U.S. Dollars.
 The BZ Dollar has been pegged at the rate of two BZ Dollars for One U.S. Dollar for decades.
 Thus for those who bank in U.S. dollars prices remain stable as the value of the Belize Dollar does not float.

 6. You Like Belizeans